When Do Dogs Stop Growing?

 So when do dogs stop growing?
 Read on for answers to some common questions about when dogs stop growing.

-If you want to see how much your pup might grow in adulthood, check with his breeder or ask your veterinarian what weight is typical for his specific breed.
+If you want to see how much your pup might grow in adulthood, check with his breeder or ask your veterinarian what weight is typical for his breed.

 If he’s neutered, he won’t continue to grow taller once he reaches his full adult height.
 On average, dogs stop growing at around one year old—though that varies by breed.